nickdelcarlo/nickdelcarlo/README.md

 - 👋 Hi, I’m @nickdelcarlo
-- 👀 I’m interested in Technology, AI, ML, Big Data and Analytics, Product Creation, Continuous Learning and Agile Training and Development.
+- 👀 I’m interested in Technology: AI, ML, Python, R, Big Data and Analytics, Product Creation,Continuous Learning and Agile Training and Development.
 - 🌱
 - 💞️
 - 📫 You can reach me via email or LinkedIn.